-- Are expected to do all they can to secure the welfare of pupils at all times. - It is the responsibility of each Year Group Leader to pass on any relevant medical issues to appropriate staff at the point of transition. - It is the responsibility of each class teacher to ensure PPA and DRA staff are aware of any ongoing medical issues for any child in their class. - Internal records are kept on all staff on the school SIMS system.
-If any staff have any ongoing medical issues they may be recorded confidentially onto the system and first aiders with First Aid at Work qualification will be alerted about the condition and any necessary treatment.
+- Are expected to do all they can to secure the welfare of pupils at all times. - It is the responsibility of the Appointed Person to pass on any relevant medical issues to appropriate staff at the point of transition. - It is the responsibility of each class teacher to ensure PPA and lunchtime supervisors are aware of any ongoing medical issues for any child in their class. - Internal records are kept on all staff on the school Bromcom system.
+If any staff have any ongoing medical issues they may be recorded confidentially onto the system.
 It is the responsibility of staff to inform the Headteacher of any such conditions either through induction procedures or at any other time.